DenyT17/Football_Object_Detection/README.md

 ## Tracking player

-To tracking football players I use ByteTRACK.It is worth mentioning, that ByteTRACK doesn't use any neural network, becouse the model comparing bounding box position on individual frames.
+To tracking football players I use ByteTRACK.
+It is worth mentioning, that ByteTRACK doesn't use any neural network, because the model comparing bounding box position on individual frames.

 ## Current result: